embodied-agent-interface/embodied-agent-interface/docs/source/customization/prompts.md

 ### Modify the Prompt Templates

 You can customize the prompt for {module} by modifying the prompt template.
-Create your custom template by editing or adding new content to: `virtualhome_eval.evaluation.{module}.prompts.one_shot.py` with your customized input.
+Create your custom template by editing or adding new content to: `virtualhome_eval.evaluation.{module}.prompts.one_shot.py` (in subgoal decomposition, this should be  `virtualhome_eval.evaluation.{module}.prompts.meta_prompt`) with your customized input.

 ### Change the Inputs to the Template